 3. three levels of humanity in Zoroastrianism: urvan (soul), baodah (consciousness/intelligence), and ahu (vital force); as well as the three levels of the soul in Kabbalah: Nefesh (animalistic), Ruach (spirit; mind and reasoning powers), and Neshama (intellect/awareness; highest aspirations of the soul); again translating over into alchemical symbolism in their triplicity of mercury (exalting, spiritual), sulphur (quickening, active), and salt (heavy, sluggish); and further into the shamanistic worlds of journeying: the upper, middle, and lower

-4. four basic elements of the western esoteric tradition fire, air, water, earth; thought to have been attributed to the Aristotelian-Ptolemaic system, but instead seems generally credited to Empedocles, a 5th century BCE Greek from Sicily; and their four conditions: dry, hot, cold, and wet; In mystical Kabbalah it represents the four worlds or levels of the human soul Atziluth: The Archetypal World, Briah: The Creative World, Yetzirah: The Formative World, and Assiah: The Material World.
+4. four basic elements of the western esoteric tradition fire, air, water, earth; thought to have been attributed to the Aristotelian-Ptolemaic system, but instead seems generally credited to Empedocles, a 5th century BCE Greek from Sicily; and their four conditions: dry, hot, cold, and wet; In mystical Kabbalah it represents the four worlds or levels of the human soul Atziluth: The Archetypal World, Briah: The Creative World, Yetzirah: The Formative World, and Assiah: The Material World; the Native American medicine wheel has four directions or colors

 5. five parts of the human soul in ancient Egypt: heart (ib), shadow (sheut), name (ren), personality (ba), thought (akh), and vital spark (ka); five traditional elements in the Chinese philosophy of Wu Xing known as the five phases, agents, movements, processes, or steps/stages: wood, water, fire, metal, earth

 6. six tastes in traditional Indian medicine called Ayurveda: sweet, sour, salty, bitter, pungent, and astringent.
 These tastes are used to suggest a diet based on the symptoms of the body.
-In the standard model of particle physics, there are six types of quarks and six types of leptons; the first perfect number
+In the standard model of particle physics, there are six types of quarks and six types of leptons; the first perfect number; the unicural hexagram contains a five petaled flower in it to represent the Pentagrammaton, YHSVH or Yahshuah

 7. seven classical planets in the western esoteric tradition: sol, luna, saturn, jupiter, mars, venus, mercury; Earth's escape velocity in miles per second; seven primary and secondary colors in the visible spectrum: blue, red, yellow, and orange, green, violet, indigo; seven systems of the body (excluding the integumentary); seven chakras starting at the base muladhara (adrenal), svadisthana (sacral), manipura (celiac), anahata (thymus), vishuddi (thyroid), ajna (pituitary), sahasrara (pineal);